 Confirming where you live

-Proof of Address documents include your passport, bank statement (not older than 3 months), voter ID card, electricity bill (not older than 3 months), or a rent agreement.
+Proof of Address documents include your passport, bank statement (issued within the last 3 months), voter ID card, electricity bill (issued within the last 3 months), or a rent agreement.
 These documents link you to a specific physical location, which is vital for many official purposes.
 Always ensure these documents are current.

 Quick Context: Why PoI and PoA?